Zechariah 4

 The Lampstand

 There is a slight change from the preceding visions, as it was always Zechariah who had asked what the things were.
-This time however it is the angel who prods him with “What do you See?”
+This time, it is the angel who prods him with “What do you see?”

-On this wild ride the Angel of the LORD abruptly changed the subject.
-The menorah is forgotten as the Angel goes on to talk about Zerubbabel, and the rebuilding of his temple.
+On this wild ride, the angel abruptly changed the subject.
+The menorah is forgotten as the angel goes on to talk about Zerubbabel and the rebuilding of his temple, and a mountain that was in the way.
+In the symbolic language of prophecy, mountains represent nations or countries.

-Construction of the temple had been delayed over and over. [see Ezra 3:12; Nehemiah 2:19, 4:2-3] Encouragement was given, from The Angel that said the LORD of Hosts was going to intervene.
+The construction of the temple had been delayed over and over. [see Ezra 3:12; Nehemiah 2:19, 4:2-3] Encouragement was given from the angel that said the LORD of Hosts was going to intervene.
 But it is not with His armies that He is going to act.
 He is merely going to change the Persian Empire.
-At the time the empire stood as a great mountain in the way of God’s plan and the peoples desire to rebuild.
-But the LORD of Host is going to make this mountain into a flat plain, He is going to make the way smooth.
+At the time, the empire stood as a great mountain in the way of God’s plan and the people’s desire to rebuild.
+They had been told that the Jews were seditious troublemakers who were not loyal to the Persians.
+The LORD of Hosts is going to make this mountain into a flat plain; He is going to make the way smooth.
 Even though the Gentile authority might seem a great, formidable mountain standing in the way of God’s people, it was in reality a plain before the Lord of hosts.
-This temple will be rebuilt; with shouts of Grace, grace, meaning unmerited favor.
+Nehemiah went back to the king and explained the situation.
+The temple was rebuilt, with shouts of Grace, grace, meaning unmerited favor.
 It was not as grand as Solomon’s, but it was perhaps more sincere.
 All the pagan temples and shrines were gone; they are never mentioned again [1 Kings 11:7, 16:32; 2 Kings 10:18, 23:10].
 No Molech, no Ashtaroth, no Baals, they are gone and forgotten.

 FYI: This mountain being made into a flat plain before God’s people was not literal.
-In all of the former Persian Empire every geological feature still stands.
-So why do the literalists, i.e. dispensationalist, claim that in The Revelation the mountains [Rev. 6:14] will be literally flattened?
+In all of the former Persian Empire, every geological feature still stands.
+So why do the literalists, i.e., dispensationalists, claim that in The Revelation the mountains [Rev. 6:14] will be literally flattened?

 The people thought it was a time of small things.
 There was, however, a prophet among them [Ezra 3:10-15, 6:14-18].
-But many times in history the monumental things of God seem small.
-When Messiah himself came only a few shepherds, some magi, and Anna and Simeon knew it.
-Nothing seems to have changed.
+But many times in history, the monumental things of God seem small.
+When Messiah himself came, only a few shepherds, some magi, and Anna and Simeon knew it.
+Nothing seemed to have changed.
 Rome still ruled the nations.
 Corrupt men ran God’s temple.
 And the corrupt king Herod ruled the land.
-The world didn’t know it had been turned upside down [Acts 17:6].
+The world didn’t know it had been turned upside down.
+[Acts 17:6]

 In the symbolic vision, Zerubbabel finished the temple, as an indication that the Messiah was behind the deed.
-For in this he is a type of Messiah, in the laying of the foundation and the completing of the work, he represents Messiah as the author and finisher of our faith.
-The builder of a spiritual temple not made of bricks and stones.
+For in this, Zerubbabel is a type of Messiah, in the laying of the foundation and the completing of the work, he represents Messiah as the author and finisher of our faith.
+The builder of a spiritual temple is not made of bricks and stones.
 Yes, it was small.
 But its construction was guided and overseen by Zerubbabel until its completion.
-Just as Messiah promised this new spiritual temple would be small, but guided by Him.
+Just as Messiah promised, this new spiritual temple would be small, but guided by Him.

 For the gate is narrow and the way is hard, that leads to life, and those who find it are few.
 Matt.
 7:14